fhir-fli/fhir_auth/README.md

 # fhir_auth

-This package is supposed to allow easier authentication for FHIR applications (mostly using SMART on FHIR although there's also support of Google, maybe eventually Amplify and Azure, but don't hold your breath).
+This package is supposed to allow easier authentication for FHIR applications.
+It's primary goal is to support SMART on FHIR, although it does also support login using a Google account, and I'm hoping to include AWS Amplify soon.
 I will say, this continues to be the most frustrating package to try and develop/support.
 I continue to feel as though, even though each server that I work with *SAYS* that they support SMART on FHIR, I still always struggle and fight with the process.

 ## Current examples in demo